tfjmp/website/content/post/2022-538P/index.md

 ## Course Description

 The goal of this course is to expose students to a variety of topics in Systems Security.
-Security inherently touch on all areas of computer science.
+Security inherently touches on all areas of computer science.
 Therefore, this course was designed as a *breadth* course, addressed to all students in the department.
-The core idea underlying the course is to bring together a diversity of view points to generate interesting discussions.
+The core idea underlying the course is to bring together a diversity of viewpoints to generate interesting discussions.
 On the other hand, we could also easily design a *depth* course focused on any of the topics we will discuss.
 The project component is the opportunity for students to explore one of those topics in more depth.
 Students are free (and encouraged) to apply their expertise (ML, PL, HCI, architecture etc.) to solve a specific Security problem.